I need human help to enter verification code (office hours only)

 Cantor Emerita Louise Treitman

-Cantor Louise Treitman served for twenty years, first as cantorial soloist and then as Temple Beth David's first Cantor after she completed her cantorial certification in 1998.
+Cantor Louise Treitman served Temple Beth David for twenty years, first as cantorial soloist and then as the congregation’s first Cantor after she completed her cantorial ordination from Hebrew Union College-Jewish Institute of Religion in 1998.
 She became Cantor Emerita in 2008.
+She is very grateful for the many years of working with her clergy-partner, Rabbi Emeritus Henry Zoob.

-She is a past president of the New England Board of Cantors, and served on the national board of the American Conference of Cantors (the national association of Reform cantors) from 1999-2005.
-She helped to found the Jewish Music Institute, now the School of Jewish Music, at Hebrew College now located in Newton, Ma, and for several years, worked as its coordinator.
-After leaving the pulpit, she returned to Hebrew College where she instructs not only cantorial students, but also those enrolled in the college's rabbinic, education and music-certificate programs.
+She is a past and founding president of the New England Board of Cantors, and served on the national board of the American Conference of Cantors (the national association of Reform cantors) from 1999-2005 and again from 2013-2016.
+In the 1980s she helped to found the Jewish Music Institute which became the School of Jewish Music at Hebrew College, now located in Newton.
+After leaving the full-time pulpit, she returned to Hebrew

 Cantor Treitman graduated from Wellesley College, Phi Beta Kappa with a BA in Music and Judaic Studies.
-Her continued studies led to a teaching certificate from the Kodaly Musical Training Institute and a MM Degree from the New England Conservatory of Music with honors in Performance of Early Music, specializing in the viola da gamba.
-She received her cantorial certification through Hebrew Union College in New York and the American Conference of Cantors.
-In addition, Cantor Treitman was the assistant conductor of the Zamir Chorale of Boston from 1998 until 2003 and also served on their board of directors for many years.
+Her continued studies led to a teaching certificate from the Kodály Musical Training Institute and a MM Degree from the New England Conservatory of Music with honors in Performance of Early Music, specializing in the viola da gamba.
+In addition, Cantor Treitman sings with the Zamir Chorale of Boston and was their assistant conductor from 1998 until 2003.
 She traveled with the chorale on several international tours and has done numerous recordings with them.
-She is co-director of Il Concerto di Salamone Rossi Hebreo and serves on the board of Mayyim Hayyim, a community mikveh and family-education center in Newton, Mass.
+She was elected president of Zamir’s Board of Directors in 2024.
+Since 2018, she has been the High Holy Day Cantor at Beth Hillel Roma, a Progressive congregation in Rome, Italy (member of the World Union for Progressive Judaism).